amplication/docs/docs/about/index.md

 # About Amplication

-Amplication is a backend development platform that simplifies and accelerates the process of creating scalable and maintainable backend services.
+Amplication is a backend development platform that simplifies and accelerates the process of creating and evolving scalable backend services by auto-generating production-ready code.
 With support for both Node.js and .NET, Amplication provides developers with the flexibility to select the best technology stack for their needs.

 ## Open Source and Commercial Offerings

-Amplication is proud to offer its Node.js application generation tools as open-source software and free for all to use.
+Amplication is proud to offer the free version of its Node.js application generation tools as open-source software and free for all to use.
 This ensures that developers can freely access, modify, and distribute the source code for their Node.js applications.

-The .NET functionality and Amplication's Enterprise Edition is available under a separate licensing model.
+The .NET functionality and the Enterprise Edition is available under a separate licensing model.
 For more information regarding the licensing details, please visit our [licensing model](/about/licensing) page.

 We are committed to a policy of complete transparency about our future direction.
-Learn more about what we have planned for Amplication and the various technologies we support by visiting our [product roadmap](/about/roadmap).

 ## How Amplication can help you